Workplace Trends

 A painting event gives the group a shared activity.
 People can talk while doing something with their hands, and the outcome is visible at the end of the night.

 For HR buyers and office managers, that matters.
 They are not only buying a fun evening.
 They are buying a low-risk plan that works for mixed teams.
+Low-risk is the keyword here, even if the public page does not need to say it that way.

 What studios should sell